Chemistry is the science that shapes the world we will live in tomorrow.

 You will be taught through a combination of lectures, lab practical classes, workshops and small-group tutorials.
 If you would like to spend a year gaining work experience, our Year in Industry courses are the perfect solution and give you the opportunity to spend 12 months working in the chemical or pharmaceutical industry, in the UK or abroad.

-In your final-year project, you will have the opportunity to work alongside staff members and undertake research in an area of your choice.
+In your final year, you will have the opportunity to work alongside staff members and undertake research in an area of your choice.
 Our research covers a wide range of areas, so you’ll have a variety of fascinating projects to choose from – a number of students have even been authors on published research papers.

 We have excellent relationships with companies such as AstraZeneca, BP, Cytec, DuPont, GSK, Henkel, Johnson Matthey, Pfizer, Procter & Gamble, Syngenta and Unilever.
-Overall, 100% of our Chemistry graduates were in work or further study six months after graduating (DLHE survey, 2016-17), and we are ranked 4th in England for graduate earning power in the Physical, Material and Forensic Sciences subject area.*
+Overall, 94% of our Chemistry graduates were in work or further study 15 months after the end of their course , and we are ranked 4th in England for graduate earning power in the Physical, Material and Forensic Sciences subject area.*

 Our chemistry degrees are accredited by the Royal Society of Chemistry (RSC) and you will receive free RSC membership in your first year.

 The Department of Chemistry offers a number of scholarships of £1,000 to talented students gaining AAA or above, with an A in Chemistry, at A level or equivalent.